Chronic Fatigue Syndrome Therapy & Counselling

 - Severe CFS – you may have difficulty concentrating on anything other than very basic tasks and feel like you have a significantly reduced mobility

-Other common symptoms of Chronic Fatigue Syndrome may include:
+Symptoms of Chronic Fatigue Syndrome may include:

 - Muscular pain, joint pain and severe headaches